danish2804/OpenSolarMY/CONTRIBUTING.md

 * **Web-based Deployment:** This basic guide focuses on APK conversion.
 Remember the application can also be used directly as a web application accessible via the Tiny.host URL.
 * **Advanced Features & Native Android Development:**  This guide provides a way to quickly wrap a web app into an APK.
 For more advanced features that require native device access (camera, sensors, offline capabilities, push notifications, better performance), learning native Android development (using Java or Kotlin) or cross-platform frameworks like React Native or Flutter would be necessary.
 This basic guide creates a simple web app wrapped in an APK.
 For more advanced features (native device access, offline functionality), you'll need to explore native Android development.

-## Contributing

-**We warmly welcome contributions of all kinds!** Whether you are a seasoned developer, a solar energy expert, a UX/UI designer, or simply someone passionate about renewable energy, your input is valuable.

-**Here's how you can contribute:**

-* **Report Bugs:** If you encounter any issues or unexpected behavior, please describe the problem in detail.
-* **Suggest New Features:**  Have an idea for a new feature or improvement?
-Discuss your suggestion.
-* **Code Contributions:**  Want to contribute code?
-Great!
-Please follow these steps:
-    1. **Fork the repository.**
-    2. **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b fix/bug-description`.
-    3. **Make your changes** and commit them with clear and concise commit messages.
-    4. **Test your changes** thoroughly.
-    5. **Submit a pull request** to the `main` branch with a detailed description of your changes.

-   * **Please review our [CONTRIBUTING.md](CONTRIBUTING.md) file for more detailed guidelines on coding style, testing, and pull request process.** *(Create this file and add more specific contribution instructions).*
-* **Design Improvements:**  If you have UX/UI design skills, we'd love your help in making the application more user-friendly and visually appealing.
-* **Spread the Word:**  Share this project with others who might find it useful or who might be interested in contributing!

-**We are particularly interested in contributions that focus on:**

-* **Improving accuracy and reliability of calculations.**
-* **Expanding data sources (e.g., weather APIs, panel databases).**
-* **Enhancing the user interface and user experience.**
-* **Internationalization and localization (supporting multiple languages and regions).**

-## Roadmap & Future Enhancements

-We have a vision for continuously improving this application.
-Some of the planned future enhancements include:

-* **Web-based Deployment:**  Making the application accessible online for wider usage.
-* **Interactive Visualizations:**  Adding charts and graphs to visualize results and make them more insightful.
-* **Advanced Scenario Modeling:**  Including more sophisticated factors like shading, panel orientation optimization, and battery storage integration.
-* **Integration with Data APIs:**  Connecting to external APIs for real-time weather data, panel specifications, and electricity tariffs.
-* **Mobile Responsiveness:**  Ensuring the application works well on different screen sizes, including Apple devices.
-* **User Accounts & Saved Projects:**  Allowing users to save their projects and track their solar planning progress.

 This roadmap is flexible and will be shaped by community feedback and contributions.